|Location||British Virgin Islands|

 Split tunneling is available in ExpressVPN Windows, Mac OS, Android, and router apps.
 For more detailed instructions on using this powerful feature, check out this Split tunneling support page.

-Note: Even if you route an app's traffic outside the VPN tunnel, the app still uses ExpressVPN's DNS.
+Note: Even if you route an app's traffic outside the VPN tunnel, the app still uses ExpressVPN's DNS server.

 ExpressVPN Android app

 The ExpressVPN Android app, is very similar to the Windows app, as you can see below.
-There are a few minor differences (the selection called Options in the Windows app is called Settings in the Android app, things like that), but overall, there is a pleasing consistency in the user interfaces across the various operating systems.
+There are a few minor differences (the selection called Options in the Windows app is called Settings in the Android app, things like that), but overall, there is a pleasing consistency in the user interfaces across the various operating systems and mobile devices.